martinklepsch/martinklepsch.org/about.markdown

 ---

 Hi I'm Martin!
 I am young web developer from Berlin, Germany.<br>
-Beside backend programming I'm also interested in many aspects of application development like user interaction design.
-I usually tend to think a lot about those things even if I am not in a position where this is a requirement.
+Beside backend development I'm also interested in many aspects of application development like user interaction design.
+I usually tend to read and think a lot about those things even if I don't explicitly need it for something.
 I like to solve problems with their simplest possible solution.

 When I'm not working I'm mostly [reading](http://www.readability.com/mklappstuhl/archives)